mendicant-original/s9-e1/README.md

 Summary
 -------
 - Create a gem using JRuby that wraps an existing Java library.
-- Your gem should either wrap a Java library that isn't currently available as a gem, or at least provide a different set of functionality to the gems that are already out there.
+- Your gem should work with a Java library that doesn't already have a good wrapper.
 - Abstract the Java "cruft" away from the user, make your library look and feel like Ruby.